Transipedia/dekupl-run/README.md

 # DE-kupl

-DE-kupl is a pipline, that finds differentially expressed k-mers between RNA-Seq dataset.
+DE-kupl is a pipeline that finds differentially expressed k-mers between RNA-Seq datasets.

 # INSTALL